alexm710/Gym-Application/README.md

 Even after un-forseen circumstances of feeling very sickly, the presentation managed to be a success.
 After reviewing the project as a whole, I have gained a wealth of knowledge, especially on time-boxing important deliverables first before bonus functionality, and creating clear user stories in order to have a clear understanding of how to achieve the project goals.
 I will use the knowledge ascertained in this project for future experiences and projects.

-https://github.com/alexm710/Gym-Application/projects/2
+Please find the project KANBAN board below in order to find my user stories and project goals. https://github.com/alexm710/Gym-Application/projects/2